About the ABKC

 ABKC information and membership is included in the Motorsport UK Karting Yearbook, known as the “Gold Book”.
 This Yearbook has the regulations for the most popular kart classes in the U.K..
 We ask that clubs affiliated to ABKC use the regulations contained within this document for their race meetings.
 Without this co-operation it would be impossible for drivers to move from club to club during the racing season and find the same race classes.
 These regulations should be referenced in the Club’s Supplementary Regulations, so that competitors are clear about which regulations are in force.
 And if a class is raced that is not in the Yearbook, there will be a clear reference to where to find that class’s regulations.

 All ABKC clubs must run their meetings according to the regulations set down by Motorsport UK.
-The officials and all safety regulations must conform to the current Yearbook.
+The officials and all safety regulations must conform to the current National Competition Rules (NCRs)

 It should be emphasised that these British Kart Championships award the seeded numbers 1 – 10 in all their classes and the 1- 10 numbers from KZ UK and 250 National are allocated from the Super 4 Series promoted by the NKF and the 1 – 10 from the 210 Challenge.
-Numbers from other series are not permitted to be used at club racing.
-You can get to the more recent seeded driver list from the relevant websites.
+Some of the National Championship from CKC and UKC are permitted numbers from the 101, 201, 301 series.
+Numbers from other series are generally not permitted to be used at club racing.
+Clubs must also recognise the O Plate (Open championship) and E Plate (English championship. ) You can get to the more recent seeded driver list from the relevant websites.

 To summarise, the benefits of membership include: